-There were considerably fewer admissions involving other illicit drugs within this age category, however, the rise in cannabinoid-related admissions is notable, increasing by 17.2 percent since 2015-16.
-The number of admissions following use of cocaine/crack has increased over the last 5 years, however, numbers remain low.
+There were considerably fewer admissions involving other illicit drugs within this age category.
+The number of admissions following use of cocaine/crack has decreased marginally and remains lower than the peak of 2019/20.

-Chart 33: Hospital admission for conditions related to illicit drugs amongst older adults aged 50+ resident in Wales by year and substance type, 2019-20
+Chart 33: Hospital admission for conditions related to illicit drugs amongst older adults aged 50+ resident in Wales by year and substance type, 2021-22